mholzen/system/docs/principles.md

 ## Discoverable

 This System should be easy to discover, learn and use.

-Everything should describe itself, in a consistent manner.
+### Everything should describe itself

+  `/.../describe`

 ### Consistent way to find what is possible given a resource

-Given a resource, search for ways it can be processed:  `/<resource>/generate,search,input`
+Given a resource, search for ways it can be processed:
+  `/<resource>/generate,search,input`

+Implemented as:
+  `/functions/search,accepts,.files.test.artifacts.csv.describe`

 Examples:
-- search for html vizualization (tables, graphs) for a csv file: `/files/test/artifacts/data.csv/generate,search,input`
+- search for html vizualization (tables, graphs) for a csv file: `/files/test/artifacts/data.csv/apply,search,input`

 ## REST